nvim-focus/focus.nvim/README.md

 -- By default, the highlight groups are setup as such:
 --   hi default link FocusedWindow VertSplit
 --   hi default link UnfocusedWindow Normal
--- so to change them, you can just link them to a different highlight group, see `:h hi-default` vim.cmd('hi link UnfocusedWindow CursorLine') vim.cmd('hi link FocusedWindow VisualNOS')
+-- To change them, you can link them to a different highlight group, see `:h hi-default` for more info. vim.cmd('hi link UnfocusedWindow CursorLine') vim.cmd('hi link FocusedWindow VisualNOS')
 ```